Lovish-99/Data-Structures-Problems/README.md

 # Data-Structures-Problems
-Solutions of various DSA problems of Hackerrank Platform are available here!
+Solutions of various DSA problems of Hackerrank Platform and LeetCode Platform are available here!